You can use a variety of materials to colour clear epoxy resin, however each material has advantages and disadvantages you'll want to be aware of.

 Pour the resin into the coaster molds and allow it to sit for about 20 minutes before you drop in the alcohol ink.
 Because the resin will have thickened up a little bit, you'll find the ink won't spread as easily, giving you far more control over and even allowing you to create negative space.

-adding colourants such as these will alter ArtResin's non-toxicity, non-flammability and compromise its food safety designation.
+Not all colourants are non-toxic and some can even contain solvents - adding colourants such as these will alter ArtResin's non-toxicity, non-flammability and compromise its food safety designation.
 Choose a non-toxic and non-flammable colourant to keep yourself safe.